WV-design/Trinity-toolhead/README.md

 -->

 ### Monolith
-Compatible with gates gt2 (and epdm) 6 and 9mm belts, mgn9 and mgn12
+Compatible with gates gt2 (and epdm) 6 and 9mm belts mgn12

 ## BOM: